jybantang/Phys215-202122-1/README.md

 	3. Ben Lauwens and Allen Downey.
 [Think Julia: How to think like a computer scientist](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html).
 This is a good basic reference for Applied Physics 155 level of introduction for Julia.
 	4. Stephen Boyd and Lieven Vandenberghe.
 [Introduction to Applied Linear Algebra, VLMS](http://vmls-book.stanford.edu)
 	5. Other resources may appear in the Google Classroom, and in the Discord server.

+<a name="gpu-note">1</a>: The computer must have at least more than two cores.
+Having GPU cores is desirable but not required.
+The Internet access is necessary for downloading and installing related apps and codes Julia and GitHub.

+## Course Goals
+At the end of the semester, the student will be able to:
+- [G1] Identify basic principles in high-performance computation especially those accessible via Julia as a programming language;
+- [G2] Solve at least one ODE-based problem using numerical approach in Julia, showing the solutions in graphical plots;
+- [G3]